edgelesssys/constellation/docs/docs/architecture/orchestration.md

 ## Upgrades

-Constellation images and components may need to be upgraded to new versions during the lifetime of a cluster.
+Constellation images and microservices may need to be upgraded to new versions during the lifetime of a cluster.
 Constellation implements a rolling update mechanism ensuring no downtime of the control or data plane.
 You can upgrade a Constellation cluster with a single operation by using the CLI.
 For step-by-step instructions on how to do this, refer to [Upgrade your cluster](../workflows/upgrade.md).